 Facebook and its relationship to discovery

-Gone are the days where the only way to respond to requests for information and documentation with discovery requests was to submit boxes full of paperwork for a lawyer and their staff to search through.
-The proverbial “needle in a haystack” is spending a full day in search of a few lines on a few pieces of paper that may be relevant to the case.
+Gone are the days when the only way to respond to requests for information and documentation with discovery requests was to submit boxes full of paperwork for a lawyer and their staff to search through.
+The proverbial “needle in a haystack” is spending a full day searching for a few lines on a few pieces of paper that may be relevant to the case.

-In its place steps electronic discovery that involves online information that can be searched with more efficiency and ease.
-Most any family law attorney will tell you that social media websites have become ground zero for searching for relevant information that can be used to assist and bolster their client’s case.
+In its place steps, electronic discovery involves online information that can be searched with more efficiency and ease.
+Most family law attorneys will tell you that social media websites have become ground zero for searching for relevant information that can be used to assist and bolster their client’s case.

 While an opposing attorney and their staff likely cannot friend you to obtain information and have that action determined to be legal, your spouse can certainly friend any witness that you may be interested in using in a trial.
 Since there is nothing illegal about friending another person, your spouse can do so and then be granted access to their profile.
 If that profile contains damaging information to your case all your spouse would have to do is report this to their attorney.